cgodoyle/ArcGIS_slope_toolbox/README.md

 Godoy, C. (2023): ArcGIS slope toolbox, https://github.com/cgodoyle/Arcgis_slope_toolbox

 ## Reporting a bug and feedback
-If you find a bug, we appreciate if you report it to crgo@nve.no.
-Other feedbacks or ideas are welcome as well.
+If you find a bug or have any feedback or ideas, I appreciate if you send me a message to crgo@nve.no.

 ## References
 **NVE (2020), Veileder nr.
 1/2019**.
 Sikkerhet mot kvikkleireskred : vurdering av områdestabilitet ved